vnguyendon/gw-config-apis/bot/sequences/README.md

               { "es": "¿Un pequeño zen?" }
               ],

-## Providing answer options to the user
+## Displaying command buttons below the question

 To answer a question, users typically choose from a set of commands.
-As with questions, each command has a command Id.
-It can be described as follows:
+Each command has a unique CommandId.
+A set of commands  can be described as follow:

     Commands:
       [